ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-plesk-postfix.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Email delivery service server-side configuration: CentOS, Plesk, and Postfix
+# Email delivery service server-side configuration for CentOS, Plesk, and Postfix

 Follow these steps to configure your server to use {{site.data.keyword.SendGrid}}, the {{site.data.keyword.cloud}} email delivery service as a smart host.
-The example below was performed with a standard {{site.data.keyword.cloud}} OS Reload of CentOS 6.5 with Plesk 12 and Postfix.
+The following example is a standard {{site.data.keyword.cloud}} OS Reload of CentOS 6.5 with Plesk 12 and Postfix.

 ## Configuration

 1. Locate your Postfix configuration file.
-It is often located here: /etc/postfix/main.cf.
+A common location is `/etc/postfix/main.cf`.
 2. Open main.cf file with a text editor and add the following to the configuration.

   `smtp_sasl_auth_enable = yes`